 I am Joseph.
-First, the two most relevant things about me for this place is that I am a Ph.D. student studying social psychology and I have a mental illness.
-In social psychology, I specifically study or have interests in emotion, prosocial (“good”) behavior, well-being and culture.
+The two most relevant things about me for this place is that I am a Ph.D. student studying social psychology, and I have a mental illness.
+In social psychology, I specifically study or am interested in compassion, prosocial (“good”) behavior and social decision-making, and emotion more generally.
 Probably in that order.
-However, my first love might just be applied statistics and whatever strikes me as “cool data.”
-I want to share things about these topics!
+However!
+My first love might is applied statistics and data I find intriguing.
+For me, that basically means it’s not just cross-sectional, one-shot survey.
+People are complicated and they live in a complicated world.
+I like working with data that attempts to capture that a little bit.

 I also have a mental illness.
 Mental health and mental illness are important parts of my experience and identity.
 I was diagnosed at 15 with clinical depression, though I remember my symptoms starting around 11.
 I worked for a bit in mental health education and outreach with organizations like the National Alliance on Mental Illness (NAMI) in the past.
 I miss being involved in outreach.
 I’d like to write about my own experiences here, if nothing else.

-Other background on me: I am 29, male, straight, fourth-generation Mexican-American, and spent a bit in what some consider a christian cult but became an Atheist over time.
+Other background on me: I am 30, male, straight, fourth-generation Mexican-American, and spent a bit in what some consider a christian cult but became an Atheist over time.
 Why list all this stuff?
-It’s about the title.
+It’s about the title of this website!
 I have only my own perspective to offer, and it’s important to consider the limitations, especially in psychological research.
-A mundane example: living in the 21st century, metaphors about computers are easy for me to understand and do a good deal to describe some aspects of human cognition.
-For someone from the 1700s, it may not be as easily understandable.
-There’s also important limitations to the “human brain as a computer” metaphor.
-The differences and similarities both teach us things about ourselves.
+We are far from a mathematically formalized field, and so the kind of knowledge we produce is still embedded in language and interpretation.